-The Licensee shall provide the Board with at least ninety (90) days written notice prior to any parties’ termination of the Meliadine Security Management Agreement, or any material change to the Meliadine Security Management Agreement that may affect the amount of security held under Part C, Item 1.
+The Licensee shall provide the Board with at least ninety (90) days written notice prior to any party’s termination of the Meliadine Security Management Agreement, or any material change to the Meliadine Security Management Agreement that may affect the amount of security held under Part C, Item 1.

-The Licensee shall provide the Board with at least least ninety (90) days written notice prior to any material changes to the Undertaking or the risk of environmental damage associated with the Undertaking that could result in a material change to the reclamation liability associated with the Undertaking (including, but not limited to, updates to the reclamation cost estimate arising from unexpected changes or modifications of the works and activities associated with the Undertaking).
+The Licensee shall provide the Board with at least least ninety (90) days written notice prior to any material changes to the Undertaking or the risk of environmental damage associated with the Undertaking that could result in a material change to the reclamation liability associated with the Undertaking (including, but not limited to, updates to the reclamation cost estimate arising from unexpected changes or modifications of the works and activities associated with the Undertaking), a release, in whole or in part, of reclamation security held under this Part by the Minister pursuant to Part C, Item 11 and Section 76(5) of the Act.

-The Licensee shall, within six (6) months following commencement of Commercial Operation and at the time the Licensee files the Final Reclamation and Closure Plan as required under the Licence, submit to the Board for review in writing an updated reclamation cost estimate, using the INAC RECLAIM Reclamation Cost Estimating Model (Version 7.0 or the most current version at the time the updated reclamation cost estimate is submitted to the Board).
+The Licensee shall, within six (6) months following commencement of Commercial Operation and at the time the Licensee files the Final Reclamation and Closure Plan as required under the Licence, submit to the Board for review in writing an updated reclamation cost estimate, using the RECLAIM Reclamation Cost Estimating Model (Version 7.0 or the most current version at the time the updated reclamation cost estimate is submitted to the Board).

-Upon the Board receiving notice under Part C, Items 5 or 6, or upon receving an updated reclamation cost estimate as required under Part C, Item 7, the Board, may on its own initiative, or upon application by the Licensee, the Minister and/or Kivalliq Inuit Association, conduct a periodic review of the outstanding reclamation liability associated with the Undertaking and may, as the Board considers appropriate, amend the amount of security held under Part C, Item 1.
+Upon the Board receiving notice under Part C, Items 5 or 6, or upon receiving an updated reclamation cost estimate as required under Part C, Item 7, the Board, may on its own initiative, or upon application by the Licensee, the Minister and/or Kivalliq Inuit Association, conduct a periodic review of the outstanding reclamation liability associated with the Undertaking and may, as the Board considers appropriate, amend the amount of security held under Part C, Item 1.
 Any submission requesting an amendment to the security provisions of the Licence shall include supporting evidence to justify the amendment and will be processed by the Board as an amendment to the terms and conditions of the Licence.

+In addition to the process for amending security under Part C, Item 8, the Licensee may, at any time, submit an application to the Board for a change to the amount of security outlined in Part C, Item 1.
+The submission shall include supporting evidence to justify the amendment.
+The Licensee’s request to amend security will be processed by the Board as an amendment to the terms and conditions of the Licence.
+For greater clarity, such amendments may not require a Public Hearing.

-If the Board determines it to be necessary, or upon the request of Licensee, the Minister and/or the Kivalliq Inuit Association, the Board may issue further directions under this Part with respect to the process for the Board’s conduct of periodic reviews of security and associated amendments to the amount of security to be furnished and maintained under the Licence.
+If the Board determines it to be necessary, or upon the request by Licensee, the Minister and/or the Kivalliq Inuit Association, the Board may issue further directions under this Part with respect to the process for the Board’s conduct of periodic reviews of security and associated amendments to the amount of security to be furnished and maintained under the Licence.

-The Licensee shall maintain the security deposit until such time as the Minister is satisfied that the Licensee has complied with all provisions of the approved Abandonment and Restoration Plan.
+The Licensee shall maintain the security deposit referred to in Part C, Item 1 until such time as the Minister is satisfied that the Licensee has complied with all provisions of the approved Abandonment and Restoration Plan.
 This clause shall survive the expiry of the Licence or renewals thereof and until full and final reclamation has been completed to the satisfaction of the Minister.

 PART D: CONDITIONS APPLYING TO CONSTRUCTION

-The Licensee shall submit to the Board for approval, at least thirty (30) days prior to Construction, final design and Construction drawings accompanied, with a detailed report, for the following:
+The Licensee shall submit to the Board for approval, at least thirty (30) days prior to Construction, final design and Construction drawings accompanied, with a detailed report in Part D, Item 2 and stamped and signed by an Engineer, for the following: